MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

     [1b] IRP_MJ_PNP                         fffff80114b5f7d0 tabletaudiosample!PnpHandler
     ```

-6. Enter the **!devstack***&lt;PDO address&gt;* command to display plug and play information associated with the device driver.
-The output displayed in the **!devnode 0 1** command includes the PDO address associated with the running instance of our driver, in this example it is *0xffffe00089c575a0*. .
+6. Enter the **!devstack***&lt;PDO address&gt;* command to display Plug and Play information associated with the device driver.
+The output displayed in the **!devnode 0 1** command includes the PDO address associated with the running instance of our driver.
+In this example it is *0xffffe00089c575a0*.
 Use the PDO address that **!devnode** displays on your PC, not the one shown below.

     ```syntax cmd
     0: kd> !devstack 0xffffe00089c575a0